-In 2022, following the preparation and publishing of the 2021 Calendar Year GHG Inventory report a detailed post audit review was conducted and the results disseminated to the global team for training and continued improvement.
+In 2023, following the preparation and publishing of the 2022 Calendar Year GHG Inventory report a detailed post audit review was conducted.
+Our emissions reporting processes were then discussed at the Group Financial Controllers meeting held in the Netherlands in late 2023.